chen64042/coursera.machine.learning.washington.u/README.md

 Homework from Machine Learning Courses Offered by Washington U

 ## Environment
 These were done in Anaconda 3, Python 2.7 environment.
 I didn't follow the instructions exactly as the version of Anaconda provided in the package was too old.
-This was what I did *(MacOS 10.13.6)*:
+The following was what I did *(MacOS 10.13.6)*:

 ### Setting Up Environment
 * Go to [GraphLab site](https://turi.com/download/install-graphlab-create.html) and download GraphLab Create Launcher